October 09, 2005

 - throughout the convention was motivational, to say the least.

 The meeting of the Executive Council was another step in maturity of our organizations leadership.
-It was the
+It

-full agenda which was completely considered.
+years with a full agenda which was completely considered.

-And the Annual Meeting was a vigorous and spirited affair, which, among other matters, adopted new bylaws for
+And the Annual Meeting was a vigorous and spirited affair, which, among other matters, adopted new bylaws

-the KWVA!
+for the KWVA!

 |